david-szabo97/grav-plugin-admin-addon-media-rename/README.md

 # Admin Addon Media Rename Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

 The **Admin Addon Media Rename** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-A simple plugin which adds the option to rename media files in the admin panel
+A simple plugin which adds the option to rename media files in the admin panel.

 ## Installation